simopt-admin/simopt/simopt/docs/aloe.rst

 Modifications & Implementation:
 --------------------------------
-For each iteration, first compute the gradient approximation :math:`g_k` using finite difference.
+For each iteration, first compute the gradient approximation :math:`g_k` using either the IPA gradient estimates or finite difference estimates.
 Then, the algorithm checks for sufficient decrease.
 Let :math:`x_k^{+} = x_k - \alpha_k g_k`.
 Estimate the objective
 values :math:`f(x_k^{+})` and :math:`f(x_k)`.
 Check the modified Arimjo condition: